US marks 21st anniversary of 9/11 terror attacks

 Associated Press

-NEW YORK (AP) — Americans are remembering 9/11 with moments of silence, readings of victims’ names, volunteer work and other tributes 21 years after the deadliest terror attack on U.S. soil.
+NEW YORK (AP) — Americans remembered 9/11 on Sunday with readings of victims’ names, volunteer work and other tributes 21 years after the deadliest terror attack on U.S. soil.

-Victims’ relatives and dignitaries will convene Sunday at the places where hijacked jets crashed on Sept.
-11, 2001 — the World Trade Center in New York, the Pentagon and a field in Pennsylvania.
+A tolling bell and a moment of silence began the commemoration at ground zero in New York, where the World Trade Center’s twin towers were destroyed by the hijacked-plane attacks of Sept.
+11, 2001.
+Victims’ relatives and dignitaries also convened at the two other attack sites, the Pentagon and a field in Pennsylvania.

 Other communities around the country are marking the day with candlelight vigils, interfaith services and other commemorations.
 Some Americans are joining in volunteer projects on a day that is federally recognized as both Patriot Day and a National Day of Service and Remembrance.